swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ### Review changes

 Changes after the third review:
-- rename `Task.sleep` to `Task.sleep(nanoseconds:)`.
+- renamed `Task.sleep(_:)` to `Task.sleep(nanoseconds:)`.
+This makes it clear that the wait is in nanoseconds, and leaves API space open for a `sleep(_:)` based on a better duration type in the future.
-- rename `TaskGroup.async` and `TaskGroup.asyncUnlessCancelled` to `TaskGroup.addTask` and `TaskGroup.addTaskUnlessCancelled`.
+- renamed `TaskGroup.async` and `TaskGroup.asyncUnlessCancelled` to `TaskGroup.addTask` and `TaskGroup.addTaskUnlessCancelled`.
 The fundamental behavior here is that we're adding a task to the group. `add` by itself does not suffice, because we aren't adding a value (accessible via `next()`), we are adding a task whose value will be accessible via `next()`.
 It also parallels the use of `Task { ... }` to create top-level tasks.
-- rename `TaskPriority.default` to `TaskPriority.medium`, because `nil` passed in to a `TaskPriority?` parameter is effectively the default for most APIs.
+- renamed `TaskPriority.default` to `TaskPriority.medium`, because `nil` passed in to a `TaskPriority?` parameter is effectively the default for most APIs.
 - added `TaskGroup.waitForAll` and `ThrowingTaskGroup.waitForAll`.
+- renamed `Task.yield()` to `Task.suspend()`, which more accurately represents what this operation action does, and leaves the name "yield" for future work on generators.

 Changes after the second review: